-The project team has successfully recruited a hospital site in Rockford to install and evaluate the smart valves.
-Installation will complete in early August, and monitoring will continue through 2021.
+Installation at the customer site has completed and monitoring is ongoing.
 The project team additionally is determining the main drivers of energy savings for smart valves in chilled water systems to determine the building types most suitable for this technology.